I think Buton is probably one of the most interesting places to visit in Indonesia, along with its neighboring island Muna.

 From Lasoka, we continued a short distance to the Karamba resto, a fish trap and floating restaurant where the locals like to hang out.

-It was crowded and noisy when I was there, but on a weekday it would probably be better.
-The karamba is floating on calm waters near the cliffs, and I have to say it’s a cool place for a restaurant.
+The karamba floats on calm waters near the cliffs, and I have to say itβs a cool place for a restaurant.
+They had a net where they were catching fish and then grilling them fresh.

+It was crowded with locals and pretty noisy when I was there, but on a weekday it would probably be better.
 I flew the drone a little bit and then decided to move on.

 Kids jumping into the water at the Karamba resto